 Three Work Packages (WPs) were defined in this Coordinated Research Project (CRP) whose objective was to estimate fission-product-transportation behavior inside the reference pool-type sodium-cooled fast reactor (SFR) volumes (i.e., in-primary vessel, cover gas system and in-containment building) at different time scales under severe accident conditions.
-This WP, WP-2, is defined to estimate the primary system/containment system interface source term using improved models and tools for the cover gas, sodium ejection, radionuclide chemical composition and distribution in the containment.
-After the discussion between the participants of this WP, it was decided to evaluate mass of primary sodium instantaneously ejected into the Reactor Containment Building (RCB) as a common benchmark problem.
+This WP, WP-2, is dedicated to estimate the primary system/containment system interface source term using improved models and tools to evaluate sodium ejection via leak paths through the top shield of the reactor vessel.
+The mass of primary sodium instantaneously ejected into the Reactor Containment Building (RCB) was evaluated as a common benchmark problem which will be the input for the subsequent WP, WP-3, where radionuclide chemical composition and distribution, and sodium combustion within the containment system will be evaluated.
 The exercises were carried out for a reference pool type SFR of 1250 MWth capacity with mixed oxide fuel.
-The accident sequence to be considered is Unprotected Loss of Flow Accident (ULOFA) which is assumed to result in a core damage event with release of radionuclides into the primary coolant and cover gas.
+The accident sequence to be considered is Unprotected Loss of Flow Accident (ULOFA) which is assumed to result in a core damage with release of radionuclides into the primary coolant and cover gas.
 Four organizations, NCEPU (China), IBRAE RAN (Russian Federation), IGCAR (India) and JAEA (Japan) finally participated in this WP.
-Basic and parametric cases of the calculation were carried out.
-The total amount of the ejected sodium onto the top shield for basic case was in a good agreement between the participants.
-The results of the parametric analysis revealed that the pressure difference above and below the top shield, which is the driving force of the sodium ejection, and the loss coefficient of the bend portion of the plug gap make a relatively large contribution to the amount of sodium ejected.
+Reference case calculation using a common pressure history and sensitivity study were carried out.
+The total amount of the ejected sodium onto the top shield for reference case was in a good agreement between the participants.
+The results of the sensitivity study revealed that the change of the parameters regarding uncertainty, such as inlet pressure, outlet pressure, cross-sectional area, and loss coefficient bring about the change of leaked mass in the range of several tens of %.

 INTRODUCTION